t3nsor/us-immigration-faq/H-1B.md

 ## Why should I apply for H-1B as opposed to other work visas?
 Most people who want to work in the United States will only be able to qualify for either H-1B or [L-1](L-1.md) status, although you can find a list of other work visas on the [general FAQ](general.md).
 Foreign nationals who already live in the US are usually more interested in H-1B status, since obtaining L-1 status would require them to spend a year working outside the US first.
 In addition, since L-1 status is only valid with respect to the particular company the alien has worked at for a year abroad, it's not possible to switch companies while in L-1 status without leaving the US or switching to H-1B [1].
 Even people who already hold L-1 status will often need to switch to H-1B in order to be able to continue working in the US for longer than five years (see below).

+However, if you are a citizen of Chile or Singapore, see [the FAQ](H-1B1.md) for an alternative that may be easier to obtain.

 ## What is the process to apply for an H-1B visa or H-1B status?
 H-1B is a petition-based classification; an H-1B visa or change of status to H-1B cannot be granted unless the employer has filed an appropriate petition [28].
 The form that the employer must use for filing a petition is called Form I-129 [29].
 You don't have to worry about this form too much, since it will always be prepared by your employer or by a lawyer on your employer's behalf.
 However, we will make occasional references to it.
 If the petition is approved, the employer will receive a Form I-797 [30] and will usually forward the original to the prospective H-1B worker, keeping a copy for themselves.